 Sound is central in Tally’s creations.
 Her music is a flow of playful contrasts where a sense of humour and poetic use of sound are blended to mix.
-Beside writing works for contemporary music scene, she is active as a film composer.
+Beside writing works for contemporary music scene, she has composed music for films.
 In recent years, importance of orchestral music has increased in her oeuvre.
-Mirjam Tally is also active as a performer: she has a duo “Unejõgi” (“Dream river”) together with Estonian folk musician Meelika Hainsoo.
+Mirjam Tally is also performer of electroacoustic music: she has a duo “Unejõgi” (“Dream river”) together with Estonian folk musician Meelika Hainsoo.
 Elements of Estonian folk music are mixed with electroacoustic sounds, with influences of minimalism, glitch, drone and electronic pop.

 In 2009, Tally’s orchestral work “Turbulence” was selected as one of recommended works at International Rostrum of Composers.
 She has received 2 prizes for her work “Turbulence” – the Composer Prize of the Estonian Music Days Festival (2007) and the small Christ Johnson Music Prize (2008) by the Royal Swedish Academy of Music.